 - The convenience.
-You can create an estate plan from your computer without having to meet with anyone (or even speak to anyone on the phone).
+You can create an estate plan from your computer without meeting with a lawyer.

 - The price.
-Almost anyone can afford to create an estate plan with Trust & Will, and doing so is far cheaper than hiring an estate attorney.
+Almost anyone can afford to create an estate plan with Trust & Will, which is far cheaper than hiring an estate attorney.

-- The service isn’t ala carte, as are some similar services.
-That means you get all of the required documents necessary to create an estate plan when you choose a trust-based or will-based plan.
+- The service isn’t a la carte, as are some similar services.
+That means you get all the required documents necessary to create an estate plan when choosing a trust-based or will-based plan.
 You don’t have to choose each individual document, which can be confusing for a layperson.

 My Experience with Trust & Will